backand/angular-yeoman-todos/README.md

 ##### Configure Security Settings - User settings
 1. **Enable Anonymous Access**:
   Upon completion, this will allow users to access your application without logging in, and will assign these users a *ReadOnly* role.
-  1. In the first secction of the page, entitled *Anonymous Access* click the switch on the right.
+  1. In the first secction of the page, entitled *Anonymous Access*, click the switch on the right.
 It should turn green to indicate that anonymous access is enabled.
   1. In the drop-down that appeared beneath *Anonymous Access*, select *ReadOnly*.
 1. **Set the New Users Role** by selecting *User* from the dropdown beneath the *Public App* heading.
 This will set the role that new users are given when they sign up for - or are created in - your application.
 By setting this to *User*, all new users will be created with the *User* role already assigned.
 1. (optional) Click on the switch on the right side of the panel to make your application Public.
 When enabled, this allows any user that can register with your application to do so.
 When disabled, all new users must be invited by a user with the *Admin* role.
 This switch between *Public* and *Private* modes does not require a code change - it happens behind the scenes.